 Helping address homelessness

 While the province is responsible to lead addressing homelessness in all of Nova Scotia’s municipalities, the Halifax Regional Municipality also has an important role to play – and is committed to applying resources to support efforts aimed at helping to address homelessness in the Halifax region.
-This work is guided by the municipality's Framework for Addressing Homelessness.

-As housing insecurity continues to be an issue in the region, work with community partners and other levels of government has significantly accelerated, and collaboration has expanded to help address both affordable housing and homelessness.
+As housing insecurity continues to be an issue in the region, work with community partners and other orders of government has significantly accelerated, and collaboration has expanded to help address both affordable housing and homelessness.

 The Province of Nova Scotia has the mandate to provide: